francoiducat/django-rest-framework/README.md

 pip install djangorestframework

 ## Set up a new project with a single application
-django-admin startproject tutorial .  # Note the trailing '.' character cd tutorial django-admin startapp quickstart cd ..
+django-admin startproject API .  # Note the trailing '.' character cd API django-admin startapp quickstart cd ..